Equivariant graph neural networks for fast electron density estimation of molecules, liquids, and solids: Results

 \subsection{Prediction accuracy}

 In this numerical experiment we assess the average prediction accuracy of the model using the three aforementioned datasets.
 We split the datasets into training, validation (for model selection) and test set with uniform random splitting.
 The sizes of the splits are shown in table \ref{tab:datasets}.
-To evaluate the model's accuracy in predicting charge density for a given atomic structure, we integrate the mean absolute error (MAE) over the whole simulation box normalized by the total number of electrons (eq.~\eqref{eq:mae}) following recently published work\cite{grisafiTransferableMachineLearningModel2019, fabrizioElectronDensityLearning2019}.
-The DFT calculated density is used as ground truth $\rho(x)$ and the trained models output the predicted density $\hat{\rho}(x)$.
+To evaluate the model's accuracy in predicting charge density for a given atomic structure, we integrate the mean absolute error (MAE) over the whole simulation box normalized by the total number of electrons (\eqref{eq:mae}) following recently published work\cite{grisafiTransferableMachineLearningModel2019, fabrizioElectronDensityLearning2019}.
+To obtain the metric for a given test VASP electron density, the model is probed at every point corresponding to the positions of the electron density grid saved by VASP, and the integrals are evaluated numerically as a sum .
+The DFT calculated density is used as ground truth $\rho(\vec{\brr})$ and the trained models output the predicted density $\hat{\rho}(\vec{\brr})$.

+The MAE of the models are shown in Table~\ref{tab:datasets}.
+As a baseline model we use the superposition as of atomic densities, which is used by VASP to initialize the electron densities.